What is Hanukkah?

 So, to summarize, the “festival of lights” is a happy occasion in which we recall the miraculous rededication of the Temple in Jerusalem in the second century BCE (read the Hanukkah story below).
 The themes of this holiday include liberation from oppression, religious freedom, divine miracles, human action and courage.

 Hanukkah begins on the 25th day of the Hebrew month of Kislev and continues for eight days.
-This year, that corresponds to the evening of Sunday, November 28 until the evening of Monday, December 6.
-Hanukkah comes early in the Gregorian calendar this year: typically, it begins between late November and late December.
+In 2023, that corresponds to the evening of Thursday, December 7th until the evening of Friday, December 15th.

 Is Hanukkah in the Bible?